 “Importantly it will also include a QR code that will allow interested parties to obtain information specific to their own interests and circumstances (pre-filled local energy tariffs, estimated operating hours based on their local climate, greenhouse gas emissions etc).

-“Finally, the ZERL will clearly identify products that are unsuited to particular climate conditions.”
+“Finally, the ZERL will clearly identify products that are not suitable particular climate conditions.”

 Servicing the greater Sydney region, Climacool Air Conditioning prides itself on superior service and quality workmanship.

-We work with the leading brands in the field of heating and cooling and have an enviable reputation for meeting the needs of our valued clientele in air conditioning installation, service and repairs.
+We work with the leading brands in the field of heating and cooling.
+We pride ourselves with an enviable reputation for meeting the needs of our valued clientele in air conditioning installation, service and repairs.

-You can learn more about our services here or contact us directly for assistance in selecting the right air conditioning system for your home.
+You can learn more about our services here.
+Contact us directly for assistance in selecting the right air conditioning system for your home.